Greetings crazy cat people! Skye Blake here with some tidbits I’ve uncovered for you about cat food and water bowls… and fountains too!

 Some timed feeders are made for one cat and others have multiple compartments for more than one cat.

-Most of these feeders are battery operated so be sure you have extra batteries and use one that has a “low battery” light or signal.
+Most of these feeders run on batteries… be sure you have extras.
+Some have a “low battery” light or signal.

 A microchip feeder has one compartment that opens only when it reads the matching collar tag or ID microchip on the cat.